Weed in Isparta: Legal Status, Availability, and Risks

 Like the rest of Turkey, cannabis is illegal in Isparta, and possession, use, or distribution can lead to severe legal consequences.
 This article explores the legal status, public attitudes, and risks of using weed in Isparta.

-Is Weed Legal in Isparta?
+Is Weed Legal ?

 No, weed is not legal in Isparta or anywhere in Turkey.
 The country enforces a zero-tolerance policy on drug-related offenses, and the penalties can be severe.